-Downtown in The Topiary Park, sculpted evergreens re-create the scene from George Seurat's painting A Sunday Afternoon on the Isle of La Grande Jatte.
+Then venture downtown to The Topiary Park, where sculpted evergreens re-create the scene from George Seurat's painting A Sunday Afternoon on the Isle of La Grande Jatte.

 Bakeries, bookshops and delis line the narrow brick streets of the European-style, 19th-century German Village.
 There, The Book Loft's discounted books fill a 32-room maze that takes up an entire city block.

-Scale one of the nation's largest outdoor climbing walls at Scioto Audubon Metro Park, and let the kids explore the Center of Science and Industry's playground and 300 hands-on exhibits.
+In the afternoon, scale one of the nation's largest outdoor climbing walls at Scioto Audubon Metro Park, or take in views of the city skyline as you stroll the Scioto Mile.
+Across the river, let the kids explore the Center of Science and Industry's playground and 300 hands-on exhibits.

 Relax in nearby Franklinton Arts District, home to emerging artists, breweries and galleries.
 Land-Grant Brewing Co. is both family-friendly and pet-friendly; it has one of the city's most popular beer gardens with lawn games and regular live music.